Katyatu/PatreonAntiLeak/README.md

 ## To Do:

-With the completion of <ins>PAL v1.0</ins>, I will be more focused on documentation so that anyone can use PAL with ease.
-Every digital artist deserves the ability to at least try to protect their work.
+<ins>PAL v1.1</ins> is released:
+- [x] Add a new PAL-manager category 'Advanced Protection' containing:
+   - [x] An option to separate decryption key from share link to break automated MEGA scraping
+   - [x] An operation to change decryption key of an instance's assigned folder
+   - [x] An option to enable a random (-15 &#8804; x &#8804; +15) minute offset to the user specified refresh period

+Documentation:
 - [ ] Walk-through guides & wiki
-- [ ] Example GIF
+   - [x] Shopping list
+   - [x] RPiOS setup
-- [ ] Idiot-proof & make everything zero knowledge user friendly
+   - [ ] PAL quickstart

-Planned for <ins>PAL v1.1</ins>:

-- [ ] Add a new PAL-manager category 'Advanced Protection' containing:
+   - [ ] PAL in-depth
-   - [x] An option to separate encryption key from share link to break automated MEGA scraping
-   - [ ] An operation to change encryption key of an instance's assigned folder
+- [ ] Example GIFs
-   - [x] An option to enable a random (-15 &#8804; x &#8804; +15) minute offset to the user specified refresh period

 ## Targeted System Setup: